ricmarcano/Azure-Active-Directory-Configuration/README.md

 ![image](https://github.com/ricmarcano/Azure-Active-Directory-Configuration/assets/141169092/03dfc1ca-a17e-4d82-bde8-ccfd9b714519)

 Users can be created by manual means or through a script.
-In this lab, a PowerShell script will be used, which is available here.
-On the domain controller, open PowerShell ISE with administrative privileges (ensuring you're logged in as an admin on the domain controller).
+In this lab, a PowerShell script will be used, which is available <a href=https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1> here. </a> On the domain controller, open PowerShell ISE with administrative privileges (ensuring you're logged in as an admin on the domain controller).
 Generate a new file, insert the script into the ISE console, execute the script, and observe the accounts coming into existence.

 ![image](https://github.com/ricmarcano/Azure-Active-Directory-Configuration/assets/141169092/fb0edba4-4a45-4cfe-8cad-3e840820f107)
 ![image](https://github.com/ricmarcano/Azure-Active-Directory-Configuration/assets/141169092/63cae4a7-931a-4eca-a91c-d6a73cf95ae7)